-NHT may be awarded to family projects with reasonable access to jobs, quality schools, and other economic and social benefits, as demonstrated by meeting at least one (1) of the following two (2) criteria:
+NHT may be awarded to family projects with reasonable access to jobs, quality schools, and other economic and social benefits, as demonstrated by meeting at least one (1) of the following two (2)

+criteria:

-(1) Be located in a "Community of Opportunity" as shown on the Maryland QAP Comprehensive Opportunity Maps posted to the Department's Website at: https://portal.dhcd.state.md.us/GIS/multifamily/index.html economic opportunity, and educational opportunity.
-To be designated a Community of Opportunity and mapped as such to the Maryland QAP Comprehensive Opportunity Maps, the community must have a Composite Opportunity Index that it is above the statewide average.
+1. Be located in a "Community of Opportunity" as shown on the Maryland QAP Comprehensive Opportunity Maps posted to the Department's Web site at:

+https://portal.dhcd.state.md.us/GIS/multifamily/index.html

 The Communities of Opportunity designated on the Maryland QAP Comprehensive Opportunity Maps are based on a "Composite Opportunity Index" developed by the Department.
-The Composite Opportunity Index uses publicly-available data and is based on three major factors: community health,
+The Composite Opportunity Index uses publicly-available data and is based on three major factors: community health, economic opportunity, and educational opportunity.
+To be designated a Community of Opportunity, and mapped as such to the Maryland QAP Comprehensive Opportunity Maps, the community must have a Composite Opportunity Index that is above the statewide average.